mdsantia/mdsantia.github.io/_posts/2023-04-21-PresentationNight.md

     <figcaption>Grid Figure taken from Jarutatsanangkoon, P., Mohammed, W. S., & Pijitrojana, W. (2018).
 Transformation optics based on unitary vectors and Fermat’s principle for arbitrary spatial transformation design.
 Applied Optics, 57(29), 8632-8639.</figcaption>
 </div>

-2. On the other hand, a non-commutative case would be the Cayley Graph underneath which is more analogous to Free Groups.
+2. On the other hand, a non-commutative case would be the Cayley graph underneath which is more analogous to free groups.
 Although we still have two generators a and b, being right and up respectively, like before but still the `ab` string is not the same location as `ba`.

 <div align="center">
     <img src="/images/Cayley tree.png" alt="Cayley Graph">